uvcyclotron/miniDEM/readme.md

 ###Possible future improvements:

 +	Add support for maps with black contour lines.
 Currently only borderless contour maps work.
 +	A small module to automatically get the color palettle for any custom colour ramps used.
+(Can specify the palette region using a gui crop tool)